Skeleton Clustering: Dimension-Free Density-based Clustering: Density-Based Edge Weights Construction

 To estimate the FD, we utilize the idea of kernel smoothing in combination with data projection.
-By the construction of the Voronoi diagram, the boundary of two regions is orthogonal to the line passing through the two corresponding knots (we call it the `central line') and intersects the central line at the middle point regardless of the dimension of the data (see Figure~\ref{fig::DT} for reference).
-Therefore, we estimate the FD by projecting observations onto the central line, performing $1$-dimensional kernel density estimation (KDE) along the central line, and evaluating the density at the midpoint.
-Specifically, fix two knots ${c}_j, {c}_\ell$, let ${ \CC_j}, { \CC_\ell}$ be the closure of the corresponding Voronoi cells, and denote $\Pi_{j\ell}(x)$ as the projection of $x \in \calX$ onto the central line passing through ${c}_j$ and ${c}_\ell$, we define the estimator $\hat{S}^{FD}_{j\ell}$ to be
+By the construction of the Voronoi diagram, the boundary of two Voronoi cells is orthogonal to the line passing through the two corresponding knots (called the `central line') and intersects the central line at the middle point regardless of the dimension of the data (see Figure~\ref{fig::DT} for reference).
+Therefore, we estimate the FD by first projecting the observations onto the central line and then using the $1$-dimensional kernel density estimator(KDE) to evaluate the density at the midpoint.
+Specifically, fix two knots ${c}_j, {c}_\ell$, let ${ \CC_j}, { \CC_\ell}$ be the corresponding Voronoi cells, and denote $\Pi_{j\ell}(x)$ as the projection of $x \in \calX$ onto the central line passing through ${c}_j$ and ${c}_\ell$, we define the estimator $\hat{S}^{FD}_{j\ell}$ to be

-where $K$ is a smooth, symmetric kernel function such as Gaussian kernel and $h>0$ is the smoothing bandwidth that controls the amount of smoothing.
-It is noteworthy that, while the conventional kernel smoothing suffers from the curse of dimensionality \citep{Chen2017,Chacon2011, Wasserman2006}, we will later show that the kernel estimator in equation \eqref{eq::AD::est} does not suffer from the curse of dimensionality (Theorem~\ref{thm::FD}).
+where $K$ is a smooth, symmetric kernel function (e.g. Gaussian kernel) and $h>0$ is the bandwidth that controls the amount of smoothing.
+It is noteworthy that, while conventional kernel smoothing suffers from the curse of dimensionality \citep{Chen2017,Chacon2011, Wasserman2006}, the kernel estimator in equation \eqref{eq::AD::est} bypasses it.